 Set Up Conversion Tracking

 You 100% need conversion tracking, even if you’re using a bidding method that doesn’t need conversion data.
-Having conversion tracking on will allow you to see which keywords and ads are generating sales and leads.
+Having conversion tracking will allow you to see which keywords and ads are generating sales and leads.

 The easiest way to set up conversion tracking is with Google Analytics.
 Create the conversions you want to track in Goals and connect Google Analytics to Google Ads to import goals as conversions.